 There was some paint-type residue on one of the upper drawers.
 There was a complete mismatch of screws from the original black screws to shiny brass to plain steel – even some missing screws.
 And when someone replaced the lid hinge screws with those shiny brass ones, they used bigger screws than the original.
 Hence the splitting of the wood.

 The more we looked, the more problems we discovered.
 It was almost to the point where it would have been best to chuck it.

 I’m not a fan of painting wood in most cases, but this was cheap plywood that needed a lot of help.
 We felt it could be salvaged by some paint – and a lot of TLC.

 The first step was to dismantle the sewing box.
 That was the easy part.
 It also made it easier to wash out the drawers.
 Next came filling in holes and blemishes with wood putty.
-It was fortunate that the drawers were square shaped.
-Papa had the great idea of rotating the drawers so even with the holes filled in, we would have a better surface to work with.
+It was fortunate that the drawers were square-shaped.
+Papa had the great idea of rotating the drawers so that even with the holes filled in, we would have a better surface to work with.
 While the putty was drying, he took measurements and marked on the bottoms where the screws and handles would go.

 Next came sanding and painting.
 Here’s Mama in her fine painting setup. 🙂 Because of the rough state of the wood and the dark stain, I knew one coat wouldn’t be enough.
 Here’s after one coat: